colin-gourlay/sundown-sessions/src/content/shows/1000/playlist.md

 1. The Cramps – Blue Moon Baby
 2. Logan's Close – Hot Blondes In Your Area Tonight
 3. Fabienne DelSol – She Is Gone
-4. Frantic Chant – Mushroom Jim and the Plastic People
+4. Frantic Chant – Mushroom Jim & The Planet Of The Funky Apes
 5. Twisted Nerve – Seance